-I would like to share some examples for teaching IELTS exam preparation courses using the Communicative Approach and Task-based Learning.
+I would like to share some real examples for using the Communicative Language Teaching (CLT) method to teach IELTS exam preparation courses.
 I have been teaching English in Vietnam for more than 5 years.
 During this time, one of my jobs involved designing curriculum for IELTS preparation courses in Ho Chi Minh City.
-In this article, I will focus on communicative and task-based activities for teaching reading skills and writing skills in IELTS preparation courses.
+In this article, I will focus on Communicative Approach and Task-based Learning activities for teaching writing skills and reading skills in IELTS preparation courses.

-OnTESOL Graduate Blog by Lawrence F. Save $199 on the 20-hour IELTS specialist for certified ESL teachers when you register in an accredited TESOL course with OnTESOL!
+OnTESOL Graduate Blog by Lawrence F. Save $199 on the 20-hour IELTS specialist for certified ESL teachers when you register in an online TEFL / TESOL course with OnTESOL!

 Writing Skills Activities for Teaching IELTS Preparation Courses